About the Dixie Art Colony Foundation

 In May of 2014, Mark A. Harris, with the assistance of Lynn Williams Katz, Sally LeBron Holland, and Martha Moon Kracke, curated what is thought to be the first comprehensive exhibition featuring the Dixie Art Colony.
 An article written by Lynn Katz, Ph.D. published in the Summer 1996 edition of Alabama Heritage magazine served as the inspiration for the exhibition.
 The popular exhibition and lecture series held at the Kelly Fitzpatrick Memorial Gallery served as the impetus for the formation of the Dixie Art Colony Foundation.
 The exhibition drew large crowds and visitors to Wetumpka, Alabama from as far away as Baltimore, Maryland.

 The DAC Foundation is a non-profit corporation incorporated in Elmore County, Alabama.
 We have filed Form #1023 with the IRS requesting 501(c)(3) status.
-However due to the pending status of our application, we are currently accepting tax-deductible donations through a Fiscal Sponsorship agreement with the Elmore County Art Guild.
-The Fiscal Sponsorship will remain in place until which time we receive our 501(c)(3) approval letter.
+We wish to thank the Elmore County Art Guild for serving as our Fiscal Sponsor.

 Tour of our Downtown Wetumpka Museum & Gallery.

 At its core, art does far more than just bring beauty into our world.
 Art has the ability to transport us into a different time and place, helping us to gain historical perspective and understanding.
 Through art, we can learn to appreciate different periods in history and better understand the significance of how our history has impacted our communities.
 In many ways, artists serve as historians, creating visual records of our society and culture.
 Join us as we continue to explore the legacy of the Dixie Art Colony and nurture and excite the next generation of artists.